gaganbhullar123/FirstProject/README.md

-# FirstProject
+This is a small project using aws S3 bucket to host a static web site.
-Using AWS S3 hosting a static website
+Any errors encountered will be also drafted for future reference.